-OTREC’s broad research program addresses complex transportation problems by drawing on multiple disciplines, including engineering, planning, economics and design, at our four member universities and beyond.
+OTREC’s broad research program addresses complex transportation problems by drawing on multiple disciplines, including engineering, planning, economics and design, at our partner universities and beyond.
 The combined expertise allows OTREC to explore ways to move people and goods sustainably.
 Research projects also address broader transportation initiatives designed to investigate and build research capacity.
 Check out the featured projects below or use the search box at right to browse research or search for a specific project.

 Rethinking Transportation in Suburbia